ATTRACTING, MOTIVATING AND RETAINING KEY STAFF – EMPLOYEE SHARE SCHEMES

 Enterprise Management Incentive (EMI)

-An EMI scheme is an HMRC approved, tax-efficient option plan which allows a company to grant up to £3 million worth of share options to employees, with each recipient employee eligible to receive options up to a market value of £250,000.
+An EMI scheme is an HMRC approved, tax-efficient option plan which allows a company to grant up to £3 million worth of share options to employees, with each recipient employee eligible to receive options up to a market value of £250,000 in a three-year period.

 A major advantage of EMI schemes is that no Income Tax or National Insurance Contributions (NICs) are charged on the grant of the options and, providing certain conditions are met, there will be no such charges at the point the options are exercised and the shares actually granted.
-In addition, the exercise of EMI option shares falls within the 10% entrepreneurs’ relief tax band for the purposes of Capital Gains Tax.
+In addition, the exercise of EMI option shares should fall within the 10% Business Asset Disposal Relief (previously, Entrepreneur’s Relief) tax band for the purposes of Capital Gains Tax.

-Options granted under an EMI scheme must be in respect of ordinary, fully paid-up, non-redeemable shares and the company must meet various criteria in order to be eligible for EMI, namely that:
+Options granted under an EMI scheme must be in respect of ordinary, fully paid-up, non-redeemable shares and the company must meet various criteria in order to be eligible for EMI.

 Under an EMI scheme, the grantor company will set certain conditions which must be achieved in order for an option holder to acquire their shares.
 These may relate to certain performance targets or length of service.
 Alternatively, a scheme can also be drafted so that options are only triggered on the sale of a company, or its business and assets.